Ibrahima Ba (footballer, born 2005)

-Ibrahima Ba (born 26 May 2005) is a Senegalese professional football player who plays as centre-back for Primeira Liga club Famalicão.
+Ibrahima Ba (born 26 May 2005) is a Senegalese professional football player who plays as centre-back for Primeira Liga club Sporting CP.

 Career

 A youth product of AJEL de Rufisque, Ba joined the French club Valenciennes on loan on 2 October 2023 with an option to sign for 3 seasons.
 He made his senior and professional debut with Valenciennes in a 2–0 Ligue 2 loss to AS Saint-Étienne on 30 March 2024.

-On 3 July 2024, he transferred to the Primeira Liga club Famalicão on a five-year contract.
+On 3 July 2024, Ba transferred to the Primeira Liga club Famalicão on a five-year contract.
+On 21 March 2026, he scored his first goal in a 1–0 victory over Nacional.
+In mid-July 2026, Ba's proposed move to Strasbourg collapsed after his agent alleged the club had reduced his agreed salary by 33%, while other reports claiming that he had failed his medical.

+On 22 July 2026, Ba signed a five-year contract with Sporting CP.